Oubaido22/1_min_coach/README.md

 ---

 **Ready to transform your fitness journey?
-Download MyGym and experience the future of personalized workouts!** 🚀
+Download 1 mn coach and experience the future of personalized workouts!** 🚀

 *Built with ❤️ using Flutter, Firebase, and cutting-edge AI technology*